 Keto Asian Steak Rolls (air fryer or oven)

 - 1.5 pounds flank steak or thinly sliced top round steak

-- 1 large handful fresh snow peas
+- 1/2 cup fresh snow peas ends trimmed

 - Preheat your oven to 350